 You will also need to consider ethical issues raised by advancements in science such as gene therapy and genetic engineering.

 By exploring the complexities and wonders of nature you will find a whole world of employment awaits you in fields such as medicine, genetics, biochemistry, ecology, environmental science, agriculture, forensics, law, botany, veterinary medicine, sports training and therapy.

-There are 10 modules in this course.
+There are 10 modules in the A level Biology course.
 AS level students study modules 1–5 and A level students study all modules, outlined below.

 Topic 1 Biological molecules